Stepping into the Software 3.0 Era

 This is the English version of a previously published article.

-In June 2025, Andrej Karpathy gave a talk at Y Combinator AI Startup School.
-He broke software's evolution into three stages.
+In June 2025, Andrej Karpathy gave a compelling talk at Y Combinator AI Startup Sc hool, laying out three stages of software evolution.

-Software 2.0: Kicked off with the deep learning boom in the 2010s.
-You stop writing rules by hand.
-Collect data, train a model, and the neural network weights become the program.
-Tesla Autopilot, for instance, replaced huge chunks of C++ with neural networks.
+Software 2.0 emerged with the rise of deep learning in the 2010s.
+You no longer write rules by hand.
+Instead, you collect data, train a model, and the neural network weights become the program.
+Think of Tesla Autopilot, where neural networks replaced huge swaths of C++ code.

-Software 3.0: Where we are now.
-You tell an LLM what you want, in plain language.
-The prompt is the program.
+Software 3.0 is where we are now.
+Instead of writing code, you tell an LLM “what” you want in natural language and the prompt becomes the program.

 As Karpathy puts it: "Software 3.0 is eating 1.0/2.0."
 The new paradigm is swallowing the old ones.